 This proxy is solicited on behalf of the Board of Directors of The Hain Celestial Group, Inc. (the "Company").
-The undersigned hereby appoints Irwin D. Simon and Ira J. Lamel, or any of them, proxies, each with full power of substitution, to vote the shares of the undersigned at the Annual Meeting of Stockholders of the Company on December 1, 2005, and any postponements or adjournments thereof (including any vote to postpone or adjourn the Annual Meeting of Stockholders), upon all matters as may properly come before the meeting.
+The undersigned hereby appoints Irwin D. Simon and Ira J. Lamel, or any of them, proxies, each with full power of substitution, to vote the shares of the undersigned at the Annual Meeting of Stockholders of the Company on November 30, 2006, and any postponements or adjournments thereof (including any vote to postpone or adjourn the Annual Meeting of Stockholders), upon all matters as may properly come before the meeting.
 Without otherwise limiting the foregoing general authorization, the proxies are instructed to vote as indicated herein.
 If no instruction is given the shares will be voted "FOR" items 1, 2 and 3 below, each of said items being more fully described in the accompanying Notice of Annual Meeting and Proxy Statement, receipt of which are hereby acknowledged.

 The Board of Directors Recommends You Vote "FOR" items 1, 2 and 3 below

-1. Election of Directors
+Election of Directors

-FOR all nominees listed below (except as \Box marked to the

-WITHHOLD AUTHORITY to vote for \Box

-contrary below) all nominees listed below
+FOR all nominees listed below \Box WITHHOLD AUTHORITY \Box (except as marked to the contrary to vote for all nominees below) listed below

 (Instructions: to withhold authority to vote for an individual nominee, strike a line through the nominee's name listed below.)

-Irwin D. Simon, Barry J. Alperin, Beth L. Bronner, Jack Futterman, Daniel R. Glickman, Marina Hahn, Andrew R. Heyer, Roger Meltzer, Mitchell A. Ring, Lewis D. Schiliro, D. Edward I. Smyth and Larry S. Zilavy
+Irwin D. Simon, Barry J. Alperin, Beth L. Bronner, Jack Futterman, Daniel R. Glickman, Marina Hahn, Andrew R. Heyer, Roger Meltzer, Mitchell A. Ring, Lewis D. Schiliro and Larry S. Zilavy